 An all girls hockey program is going to be introduced for the 2016-17 fall / winter season.
 This program is going to be directed by Courtney Rushlow, Vice President and player for U of M Flint Women's Hockey team.
 She is going to be supported by players from her hockey team and GFHA's coaching staff.
 Her father, Chuck Rushlow, coached at Ice Mountain (Crystal Fieldhouse) for several years and her brother, CJ Rushlow, played at all levels during his youth hockey career at the facility.
 For more information, please send inquiries to email@example.com

-Having a disability is hard enough: a lot of obstacles to overcome, limited accessibilty to a lot of things, but most importantly, being accepted and included.
+Having a disability is hard enough: a lot of obstacles to overcome, limited accessibility to a lot of things, but most importantly, being accepted and included.
 Having a disability shouldn't mean you can't participate in actitvities an abled body person enjoys doing.
 For the most part, it might be just knowing the activity is available, like sled hockey.
 Yes, hockey played in a sled.
 Through specially designed equipment, those with a disability can enjoy being out on the ice and playing the greatest game on earth.
 And it's a total blast!
-GFHA is teaming up with USA Hockey to put disabilities on ice by making sled hockey available to Flint and the surrounding areas because hockey is for everybody who wants to participate.
-If interested, please contact our Disabled Hockey Coordinator, Mick Carroll at (810) 210-7811 or email@example.com.
+USA Disabled Hockey is out to put disabilities on ice by making sled hockey available to Flint and the surrounding areas because hockey is for everybody who wants to participate.
+Thanks to Aaron wanting to skate, this is here.
+If interested in trying a sled, please contact Mick Carroll, our Disabled Coordinator, at (810) 210-7811 or firstname.lastname@example.org.
+We'll make sure it happens.
 Click here to watch a great video on sled hockey.

 Make a difference in the lives of those in need.
 It doesn't have to be huge.
 It's the gesture that counts.
 Always be nice and good things will happen!